duezero/RCM---Runtime-Clock-Manager/README.md

 If you set clock below 500kHz without _RCM_RescueMode()_ active there is still the possibility to program again your MCU.
 WARNING -- Tested only with Arduino as ISP --

-1 Upload on your Arduino the sketch _Arduino ISP low clock_ 2 Burn the bootloader
+1 Upload on your Arduino the sketch _Arduino ISP low speed_ 2 Burn the bootloader
 3 Upload on your Arduino the original sketch _Arduino ISP_ 4 Upload new sketch on your MCU